 Libero SoC IP catalog has a CoreFIFO IP, which can be configured as a soft FIFO for generation of FIFO control logic.
 Memory configuration can be selected as LSRAM, μSRAM or external memory as per the design requirements.
-See CoreFIFO Handbook for detailed software configuration information.
+For detailed software configuration information, see CoreFIFO Handbook.
+This handbook can be downloaded from the Libero SoC Catalog.